 The civil settlement agreement with the Ramsey County Attorney's Office is Plan Exhibit K and is incorporated into the Plan.
-The Plan will include, by means of a supplement to be filed no later than thirty (30) days prior to the hearing on this Disclosure Statement, significant additional provisions and protocols designed to protect children in the future.
+The Plan also includes significant additional provisions and protocols designed to protect children in the future in Exhibit O to the Plan.
 The terms of the Debtor's settlement with the Ramsey County Attorney's Office will be incorporated into such provisions and protocols.
-In addition, at least thirty (30) days prior to the Effective

-Date, the Archdiocese shall release and make public the full Nienstadt Investigative Report and any and all documents and communications to, from, and/or shared with the Vatican or its embassy relating to the Nienstadt Investigative Report or the related investigation.
+In addition, at least thirty (30) days prior to the Effective Date, the Archdiocese shall release and make public the full Nienstadt Investigative Report and any and all documents and communications to, from, and/or shared with the Vatican or its embassy relating to the Nienstadt Investigative Report or the related investigation.